-How to Dye Eggs Red Naturally
+How to Naturally Dye Eggs Red with Beetroot

 If you and the kids have ever picked up beetroot (beets) then you will know how vibrant the colour is.
 If you've got it on your clothes or tablecloth you will also know what an amazing dye it is too.
 This recipe calls for uncooked beetroot but a top tip if you have a jar of pickled beetroot the juice from that and it will work as well.

 - Pour 1 pint of water, 1 tablespoon of salt, 2 tablespoons of white vinegar and around a cup of sliced beetroot into a small saucepan.

 - Heat the mix and bring it to the boil.

 - Reduce the heat and simmer for 20 minutes.